evalops/provenance/README.md

 - The JSON results are mapped back to the originating changed lines so findings retain repo/PR/file/line attribution.
 - Extend the rule pack or point the detector at your organization-wide Semgrep registry by updating `SemgrepDetector` in `app/services/detection.py`.
 - Register additional detectors by providing module paths in `PROVENANCE_DETECTOR_MODULE_PATHS`; each module should expose `register_detectors()` returning `BaseDetector` instances.
-- When GitHub credentials are configured, the service automatically inspects commit trailers, PR labels, review comments, and reviewer identities to fill missing agent attribution (see `app/provenance/github_resolver.py`).
+- When GitHub credentials are configured, the service automatically inspects commit trailers, PR labels, review comments, reviewer identities, and PR timelines to fill missing agent attribution and capture structured evidence (see `app/provenance/github_resolver.py`).
+- The resolver also persists PR conversations (thread counts, classification breakdowns, agent response latency), CI outcomes (time-to-green, failed checks), and commit/timeline summaries (force pushes, human follow-ups, rewrite loops) so analytics can surface behavioral signals without re-calling the GitHub API.
 - Built-in heuristics now include a Python import detector that flags risky modules (e.g., `subprocess`, `pickle`); extend this pattern with your own detectors via modular hooks.

 ## API Surface